in28minutes/go-serverless/README.md

 ## What you'll learn
 - You will learn to build Serverless Applications in AWS and Azure
 - You will understand about AWS Lambda and API Gateway
-- You will build serverless REST API in AWS Lambda and Azure Functions
+- You will build Serverless REST API in AWS Lambda and Azure Functions
-- You will deploy a serverless full stack application to AWS and Azure
+- You will deploy a Serverless Full Stack Application to AWS and Azure
-- You will learn to authenticate users with Amazon Cognito and Azure AD B2C
+- You will learn to Authenticate users with Amazon Cognito and Azure AD B2C
-- You will learn the basics of Amazon DynamoDB and Azure Cosmos DB (MongoDB)
+- You will learn the Basics of Amazon DynamoDB and Azure Cosmos DB (MongoDB)
 - You will Master Fundamentals of Serverless from Zero, no previous experience required

 ## Requirements